-its differentiated state, the Perfect Human, who contains every perfection, goodness, and beauty in actuality.
-It is for this reason that the Chinese Sufi figure Liu Zhi (b. ca. 1081/1670) describes the Perfect Human, who in Chinese is called "The Human Ultimate," as "the great completion equipped with every beauty".41 In accordance with the well-known Prophetic saying, "God is beautiful, and He loves beauty," the school of Ibn 'Arabī, much like Plotinus (d.
+If being in its undifferentiated state contains every perfection, goodness, and beauty in potentiality, then the same holds true for its differentiated state, the Perfect Human, who contains every perfection, goodness, and beauty in actuality.
+It is for this reason that the Chinese Sufi figure Liu Zhi (b. ca. 1081/1670) describes the Perfect Human, who in Chinese is called "The Human Ultimate," as "the great completion equipped with every beauty".
+40 In accordance with the well-known Prophetic saying, "God is beautiful, and He loves beauty," the school of Ibn 'Arabī, much like Plotinus (d.
 270), maintains that the full actualization of the human state is nothing other than to live a life of virtue and beauty.
 Since the Perfect Human best embodies the differentiated nature of being, thus acting as a mirror in which God qua Essence of Exclusive Oneness can witness Himself qua Essence of Inclusive Oneness, He looks upon the Perfect Human and sees a crystalline reflection of the objects of His own love: the beautiful jewels contained within the Hidden Treasure.